AlphaTechnolog/AlphaTechnolog/README.md

 I work as webdev and i have 5 years of experience, i'm using linux since 4 years and i'm in really love with that

-I love the linux ricing, and now i'm using void linux, but i used the next operative systems too:
+I love the linux ricing, and now i'm using NixOS, but i used the next operative systems too:

+- NixOS (Current OS)
 - Arch Linux
 - Debian
 - Ubuntu